muhozag/myagents/README.md

 ## Chatting with a Resume or Professional Profile Using Claude 4

-`resourcesandtools.py` demonstrates how to use Claude 4 to interact with a resume (e.g., `GustaveResume - June 2025.pdf` in the `profile/` folder).
+`resourcesandtools.py` demonstrates how to use an llm to interact with a resume (e.g., `GustaveResume - June 2025.pdf` in the `profile/` folder).
 The workflow involves:

 1. Loading the resume or summary from the `profile/` directory.
 2. Using Claude 4 to answer questions or chat about the resume content.